Railsware Products Studio LLC Data Processing Addendum

 Non-compliance with the Clauses and termination

-• (a) The data importer shall promptly inform the data exporter if it is unable to comply with these Clauses, for whatever reason.
+(a) The data importer shall promptly inform the data exporter if it is unable to comply with these Clauses, for whatever reason.

-• (b) In the event that the data importer is in breach of these Clauses or unable to comply with these Clauses, the data exporter shall suspend the transfer of personal data to the data importer until compliance is again ensured or the contract is terminated.
-This is notwithstanding Clause 2(f) of Section II.
+(b) In the event that the data importer is in breach of these Clauses or unable to comply with these Clauses, the data exporter shall suspend the transfer of personal data to the data importer until compliance is again ensured or the contract is terminated.
+This is without prejudice to Clause 14(f).

-• (c) The data exporter shall be entitled to terminate the contract where:
+(c) The data exporter shall be entitled to terminate the contract, insofar as it concerns the processing of personal data under these Clauses, where:

-• (ii) the data importer is in substantial or persistent breach of these Clauses, or
+• (ii) the data importer is in substantial or persistent breach of these Clauses; or

-(e) Either Party may revoke its agreement to be bound by these Clauses where (i) the European Commission adopts a decision pursuant to Article 45(3) GDPR that covers the transfer of personal data to which these Clauses apply; or (ii) the GDPR becomes part of the legal framework of the country to which the personal data is transferred.
-This is without prejudice to other obligations applying to the processing in question under the GDPR.
+(e) Either Party may revoke its agreement to be bound by these Clauses where (i) the European Commission adopts a decision pursuant to Article 45(3) of Regulation (EU) 2016/679 that covers the transfer of personal data to which these Clauses apply; or (ii) Regulation (EU) 2016/679 becomes part of the legal framework of the country to which the personal data is transferred.
+This is without prejudice to other obligations applying to the processing in question under Regulation (EU) 2016/679.

 Governing law